wenyang/azureml-v2-preview/docs/quickstart/distributed-training.rst

 Distributed Training
 ====================

 You can run a distributed job by specifying the ``distribution`` section in a command job yaml file.

-Azure ML supports the following distributed job types: MPI, PyTorch, and TensorFlow.
+The CLI currently supports the following distributed job types: MPI, TensorFlow.
+Native PyTorch distributed support is in progress.

 MPI job
 -------